Epstein files: DOJ memo and administration response (July–November 2025)

+The following day, Trump sued the Journal—including two reporters, owner Rupert Murdoch, and parent companies Dow Jones and News Corp—for defamation and libel.
+On July 21, the White House removed a Journal reporter from the press pool for Trump's Scotland trip.

+The Justice Department's requests to unseal grand jury materials were denied by federal judges.
+On July 23, Judge Robin Rosenberg ruled she could not grant a request for Florida grand jury documents based solely on "extensive public interest" outside of a legal proceeding, ordering instead that a new case be opened.
+Ghislaine Maxwell's attorneys opposed disclosure, calling it "a broad intrusion into grand jury secrecy" given Maxwell's remaining "legal options" and "due process rights".
+On August 8, the DOJ expanded its request to include grand jury exhibits in both the Maxwell and Epstein cases.
+Judge Paul Engelmayer denied the Maxwell request on August 11, ruling that the administration's "entire premise—that the Maxwell grand jury materials would bring to light meaningful new information about Epstein's and Maxwell's crimes, or the Government's investigation into them—is demonstrably false"; he characterized the government's public explanations as "disingenuous".
+Judge Richard Berman later denied a similar request for Epstein case materials.

 Deputy Attorney General Todd Blanche met with Ghislaine Maxwell on July 24 and 25 at the U.S. attorney's office in Tallahassee.
 The Justice Department released the interview transcript and audio recording on August 22.
 Maxwell, having been sentenced to 20 years, was incarcerated at FCI Tallahassee at the time of the interviews.
-She was given limited immunity in the interviews, meaning that her answers to her interviewers' questions cannot be used against her as long as she told the truth.
+She was given limited immunity in the interviews, meaning that her answers to her interviewers' questions cannot be used against her.
 Blanche is Trump's personal lawyer and his political appointee.
-The previous year, Blanche had referred to Maxwell's lawyer, David Oscar Markus, as a "friend."
-It is unusual for a top Justice Department official to personally interview an incarcerated person, according to former U.S. attorney general Bill Barr.
+The previous year, Blanche had referred to Maxwell's lawyer, David Oscar Markus, as a "friend".